-Looking for some OKR examples and tips on how to write one?
+Looking for some good OKR examples and tips on how to write one?

 From Google to Amazon, many organizations use the OKR framework to set targets and achieve them!